Amit Bhaduri

 Amit Bhaduri is a former emeritus professor at Jawaharlal Nehru University (JNU).

 Early life and education

 Bhaduri completed his education at Presidency College, Calcutta, the Massachusetts Institute of Technology, and Cambridge University, earning a Ph.D. in 1967.

 Career

 Bhaduri has worked as a scholar at Presidency College and the Institute of Management in Calcutta; the Delhi School of Economics and Jawaharlal Nehru University in New Delhi; the Centre for Development Studies in Trivandrum; El Colegio de México; Stanford University; the University of Vienna and University of Linz in Austria; the Norwegian University of Science and Technology; Bremen University in Germany; and the University of Bologna and University of Pavia in Italy.

+In the Spring of 1997, Bhaduri was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Presently, Bhaduri holds the position of selected professor at Pavia University, Italy, while also serving as a visiting professor at the Council for Social Development in Delhi University.
 He spends part of the year teaching in Italy, with his primary residence in New Delhi.